SergioFigue/the-critics-critique/README.md

 **In conclusion: Spanish reviewers inflate video games scores**

+## Next Steps and updates

+In March 2021, The Critics Critique development went back on track:
+* NEW: updater.py added to fetch new reviews (Note: 3D Juegos stop scoring reviews on December 15, 2020)
+* IN CONSTRUCTION: Heroku app to simplify sharing dashboards online (compability troubles found)

 ## Special thanks

 This project wouldn't been possible without the generous support and assistance of the Ironhack lead and assistante teachers, my pals at Gamereactor and, most importantly, my 24/7 fullstack developer and husband.